Frequently, the proposed solution to these mass shootings is to simply spend more money on mental health.

 The question is: if we can’t even accurately identify those who are a threat when they see mental health professionals, what should be done if the screening for mental illness fails?
 Allowing potential victims to defend themselves is one option.

-Ivan Lopez, Fort Hood in April 2014: The Army psychiatrist who last saw the Fort Hood killer found no “sign of likely violence, either to himself or to others.”
+Ivan Lopez, Fort Hood in April 2014: Less than a month before the attack, the Army psychiatrist who last saw the Fort Hood killer “found to show no violent or suicidal tendencies.”

 Adam Lanza, Sandy Hook Elementary School in December 2012: “Lanza ‘was under no extreme emotional disturbance for which there was a reasonable explanation or excuse.‘ . . .
 Lanza ‘was undoubtedly afflicted with mental health problems; yet despite a fascination with mass shootings and firearms, he displayed no aggressive or threatening tendencies,’ Sedensky wrote.”
 State’s Attorney Stephen Sedensky III was the lead investigator in the Lanza investigation.